Prodentim Ingredients Explained – Full Formula Breakdown 2026

 - Support nutrients that help maintain oral balance

-The logic behind the formula is relatively simple.
+The logic behind the formula is simple.
 Instead of trying to sterilize the mouth completely, which is unrealistic and often counterproductive, the supplement attempts to support beneficial bacterial populations.

 Balanced oral bacteria may help maintain a healthier environment for gums, enamel, and breath freshness.